rcarmo/yaki-gae/README.md

 I initially decided to do this as a quick and dirty test to see whether it would be viable to use the NoSQL datastore for raw markup and very basic metadata, and ended up realizing that this would be a great chance to finish [refactoring Yaki][tng] as an MVC/WSGI app with a well-defined set of constraints regarding storage, task queues, etc.

+That and try out a PaaS, which I've never really done (I favor sysadmining my own machines, but there's only so much time in the world).
+[GAE][gae] isn't perfect, but it's well documented and a good fit for [my usual development pattern][dp].

-So, among other things, this version aims to do away (almost completely) with the `yaki` package and change the architecture a bit more.
+So, among other things, this version aims to do away (almost completely) with the `yaki` package and standardize the internals a bit more.

 ## Roadmap

 This is something I poke at on occasion, so there are no set goals other than my wanting to finish the refactoring.
-[My site][ttom] is running well enough as is atop the [legacy codebase][y] and I fully intend to use this instead, but I am in no hurry.
+[My site][ttom] is running well enough as is atop the [legacy codebase][y] (code I write tends to work fairly long) and I fully intend to use this instead, but I am in no hurry.

 ## Architecture